Airport-Data.com

 • EKVL Airport - An old weathered windsock at the former Vaerloese Air Base in Denmark.
 The air base closed in 2004.
 Since October 2013 the airfield has been used occasionally for airshows. - by Jan Lundsteen-Jensen by Jan Lundsteen-Jensen

-• EKVL Airport - The Jonstrup entrance, the southern entrance of the closed Vaerloese Air Base in Denmark.
-The signs were later removed and the building was later demolished. - by Jan Lundsteen-Jensen by Jan Lundsteen-Jensen
+• EKVL Airport - The southern entrance guard building at the closed Vaerloese Air Base in Denmark.
+The building was demolishes a few years later. - by Jan Lundsteen-Jensen by Jan Lundsteen-Jensen